Compression Fractures and Kyphoplasty

 - Redness, pain or the swelling of the wound

 - Your calf, ankle or foot is welling up.

 How Do You Prevent Compression Fractures?

-It is important that every individuals try to know their genetic predisposition.
-Genetic is an importance factor in bone formation.
+It is important that every individual try to know their genetic predisposition.
+Genetic is an important factor in bone formation.
 Research shows that about 75% of a person’s peak bone mass determine by genetics.
-There are some gene in the system that code for vitamin D receptors and also for estrogen receptors of which the two receptors significantly affects the peak bone mass.
+There is some gene in the system that code for vitamin D receptors and also for estrogen receptors of which the two receptors significantly affects the peak bone mass.
 In a situation where a person gene is predisposed, it is advisable that the person should be exercising frequently and also pay a close attention to his/her diet also be undergoing bone mass test regularly.